Alauddin Khalji's conquest of Ranthambore

 In 1301, Alauddin Khalji, the ruler of the Delhi Sultanate in India, conquered the neighbouring kingdom of Ranastambhapura (modern Ranthambore).

 Hammira, the Chahamana (Chauhan) king of Ranthambore, had granted asylum to some Mongol rebels from Delhi in 1299.
 He refused requests to either kill these rebels or hand them over to Alauddin, resulting in an invasion from Delhi.
-Hammira lost his general Bhimasimha to an army led by Alauddin's general Ulugh Khan, and his brother Bhoja defected to Alauddin some days later.
+According to the Hammira Mahakavya, Hammira lost his general Bhimasimha to an army led by Alauddin's general Ulugh Khan, and his brother Bhoja defected to Alauddin some days later.
 After recovering from these initial reverses, Hammira's generals (including the Mongol rebels) defeated Ulugh Khan's army at a mountain pass near Ranthambore.
 Alauddin then dispatched his general Nusrat Khan to reinforce Ulugh Khan's army, but Nusrat Khan was killed while besieging the fort.

 Alauddin then himself took control of the operations at Ranthambore.
 He ordered the construction of a mound to scale its walls.
 After a long siege, the defenders suffered from a famine and defections.
 Facing a desperate situation, in July 1301, Hammira and his loyal companions came out of the fort, and fought to death.
 His wives, daughters and other female relatives committed Jauhar (mass self-immolation).
 Alauddin captured the fort, and appointed Ulugh Khan as its governor.